This product has been discontinued.

 - Discrete components—not op-amps.
 We only use genuine transistors, resistors, and capacitors.
 Op-amps add noise, coloration, and harshness to a signal.
 Our discrete design delivers ultra-low noise and transparency.

-The net result of the XMAX preamp design is high headroom, low noise, wide dynamic range, extended frequency response, and—most important—musicality and transparency.
+The net result of the XMAX preamp design is high headroom, low noise, wide dynamic range, extended frequency response, and—most important—musicality and transparency, with smooth highs, solid deep lows, and everything in between.